 IT225 INFORMATION TECHNOLOGY CAPSTONE PROJECT (7.0 credits/120 clock hours) This course serves as the practicum for the IT program.
 Students will design system solutions, writing (or choosing) the actual software, making hardware recommendations, designing users' guides, and (where appropriate) training users of the system.
-Students will document all details of the process by preparing a comprehensive, indepth project portfolio.
-Prerequisites: Intro to SQL Databases or Microsoft Access, Hardware, Project Management, Introduction to Programming & Logic.
+Students will document all details of the process by preparing a comprehensive, in-depth project portfolio.
+Prerequisites: Intro to SQL Databases, Hardware, Project Management, and Introduction to Programming & Logic.